KhaosResearch/M2Align/README.md

 ## Summary of features
 M2Align has the following features:
-* Algorithm based on NSGA-II.
+* Evolutionary algorithm based on NSGA-II.
 * Implemented in Java by using the jMetal framework.
 * The variation operators are single-point crossover and closed gap shifting.
 * It allows to optimize the following scores: totally conserved columns, non-gaps pecentage, and STRIKE.